Tiagooo90/Surf-Escape/README.md

 Make sure XAMPP is correctly set up and running the Apache server.
 Place the project folder inside the htdocs folder of XAMPP to access it locally.

-Technologies Used
+Technologies Used :

 PHP: Used for server-side logic.
 JavaScript: For dynamic behavior on the client side.
 HTML/CSS: For the structure and styling of the pages.
 MySQL: Database to store user and service information.
 Bootstrap: CSS framework for building responsive designs.

-How to Use
+How to Use:

 Access the site locally: Ensure XAMPP is running, then go to http://localhost/SurfScape in your browser.
 Browse services: Explore features like surf forecasts and surf services through the main menu.
 Manage Account: Create an account, set your surf preferences, and access personalized services.